marco-ht/CPP00/README.md

 ## Overview

 C++ is a general-purpose programming language created by **Bjarne Stroustrup** as an extension of C, also called *"C with Classes"*.
-This module is your **starting point** for learning C++ and OOP principles.
-You will progressively discover key concepts such as:
+This module is a **starting point** for learning C++ and OOP principles designed to progressively discover key concepts such as:

 - Namespaces
 - Classes and Objects